Olde-Skuul/burgerlib/docs/defines.md

 * \ref BURGER_IPX Is IPX/SPX available on this platform
 * \ref BURGER_STEAM Is Steam is available on this platform
 * \ref BURGER_XBOXLIVE Is Xbox Live available on this platform
+* \ref BURGER_CONSOLE Is there a command line shell available

 Handy macros {#sect_handy_macros}
 ------------